Nigeria - Country Commercial Guide

 Data Sources: Milk Powder Importers; AFBTE; Supermarket Operators Association (NASON); Wholesale Distributors; USDA/BICO.

-The size of Nigeria’s dairy market in 2019 was $1.6 billion, with over 87% of demand met through imports.
+The size of Nigeria’s 2019 dairy market was $1.6 billion, with over 87% of demand met through imports.
 The country’s dairy market is potentially as large as $6.5 billion.
-Nigeria has the 4th largest cattle population in Africa, estimated at 20 million cattle, including 2.35 million cows used for dairy production.
+Nigeria has the 4th largest cattle population in Africa, with an estimated at 20 million cattle, including 2.35 million cows used for dairy production.

 Despite its size, the Nigerian dairy sector is largely fragmented, unproductive, and inefficient.
-Though smallholder dairy households (i.e., pastoralists) produce most of the raw milk in Nigeria, the end market is controlled by large multinationals that use imported milk in over 97% of products consumed.
+Smallholder dairy households (i.e., pastoralists) produce most of the raw milk in Nigeria, but the end market is controlled by large multinationals.
+These companies use imported milk in over 97% of products consumed.
 Local dairy processors rely on combining and reconstituting milk powder imported mostly from the European Union.
-The reconstituted milk is mostly packaged and sold as powdered, evaporated, and condensed milk and packaged in metal cans and sachets of different weights.
+The reconstituted milk is mostly packaged and sold as powdered, evaporated, and condensed milk and packaged in metal cans and sachets.

-Ice cream, chocolate milk, yogurt, and shelf-stable milk production is from reconstituted imported milk powder.
-Infant formula, cheese, butter, as well as some ice cream, are mostly imported.
-Demand for these products continues to grow, with the consumption of flavored milk drinks (mostly consumed by school age children) increasingly in demand.
+Shelf-stable milk and yogurt production is mostly from reconstituted imported milk powder.
+Infant formula, cheese, butter, and ice cream are mostly imported.
+Demand for these products continues to grow, with the consumption of flavored milk drinks (mostly consumed by school age children) increasing in demand.

-Beginning February 2020, the Central Bank of Nigeria (CBN) launched a program to conserve foreign exchange and encourage local production of milk and dairy products.
+In February 2020, the Central Bank of Nigeria (CBN) launched a program to conserve foreign exchange and encourage local production of milk and dairy products.
 The program introduced foreign exchange restrictions on the importation of milk and milk derivatives into the country.
-Following this policy, the CBN exempted and approved six Nigerian companies (i.e., to import milk and dairy products) that had keyed into Nigeria’s backward integration program as the solution to increase dairy productivity.
+Following this policy, the CBN exempted and approved six Nigerian companies, allowing them to import milk and dairy products that had supported into Nigeria’s backward integration program as the solution to increase dairy productivity.
 These companies are: FrieslandCampina WAMCO Nigeria, Chi Limited, TG Arla Dairy Products Limited, Promasidor Nigeria Limited, Nestle Nigeria Plc, and Integrated Dairies Limited.

-Promasidor and Ekiti state government jointly collaborated to resuscitate the moribund Ikun Dairy Farm in Ekiti State.
-Ikun Dairy Farm sourced about 300 jersey cows from the US early in the year and the cow performance is encouraging.
-The lactating cows are producing an average of 25 liters of milk per day per cow.
-The farm is presently supplying about 600 liters of fresh milk daily to Promasidor factory for further processing into different products.
+Promasidor and Ekiti state government jointly collaborated to resuscitate the Ikun Dairy Farm in Ekiti State.
+Ikun Dairy Farm sourced about 300 jersey cows from the U.S. early in the year and the cow performance is encouraging.
+The lactating cows produce an average of 25 liters of milk per day per cow.
+The farm is supplying about 600 liters of fresh milk daily to Promasidor factory for further processing into different products.

 Leading Sub-Sectors

-Powdered, evaporated, and condensed milk; packaged in metal cans and sachets of different weights; ice cream, chocolate milk, yogurt, and long-life milk; reconstituted imported milk powder; infant formula; cheese; butter; skimmed milk powder; flavored milk drinks.
+Powdered, evaporated, and condensed milk; packaged in metal cans and sachets; ice cream, chocolate milk, yogurt, and long-life milk; reconstituted imported milk powder; infant formula; cheese; butter; skimmed milk powder; flavored milk drinks.

 Opportunities